cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 pico.py run -c mutau -y 2018 -s SingleMuon
 ```

-Having these commands at hand, test always extensions of the module, and have a look at the local outputs produced as `${CMSSW_BASE}/src/TauFW/PicoProducer/output/pico_*.root` by checking
+Having these commands at hand, test always your extensions of the module, and have a look at the local outputs produced as `${CMSSW_BASE}/src/TauFW/PicoProducer/output/pico_*.root` by checking
 the quantities stored in these files, and their values.
 Are these as you have expected?

 There are several possibilities to check your local outputs, discussed in the following.